 Nonetheless, when discussing health disparities among African American populations, Dr. Anthony Fauci, National Institute of Allergy and Infectious Diseases director and prominent member of the White House Coronavirus Task Force, declared, “We will get over coronavirus, but there will still be health disparities, which we really do need to address in the African American community.”
 That sentiment can be echoed when addressing racial disparities across all POC in the United States, and it poses the question for all Americans, “What can I do to fight against racial disparities in my community?”

 At PRC, we partner with hospitals and health systems across the country to drive healthcare excellence.
-Our Community Health Needs Assessment can help, analyzing social determinants of health and gathering input from community stakeholders to give hospitals a complete understanding of the unique conditions and challenges that these underserved populations face.
+Our Community Health Needs Assessment can help, analyzing social determinants of health and gathering input from key informants to give hospitals a complete understanding of the unique conditions and challenges that these underserved populations face.
 During the COVID-19 health crisis, PRC also offers the Coronavirus Community Impact Survey which evaluates how COVID-19 has impacted your community.
 The data and insights from these research solutions can lay the groundwork for implementation strategies or a community health improvement plan that yields meaningful change, and together, we can work towards a future where these disparities are no more.

 Contact us at [email protected] to learn more about our community health research, raise awareness by sharing articles like this on social media, and further educate yourself by checking out the sources and additional resources below.

 Conversations on COVID-19: Impacts on Communities of Color